 For New Orleans, the designation ensures that its unmistakable rhythm—its sound, soul, and spirit—will continue to resonate with future generations around the world.

 On tonight’s show Ernest Punch Miller, Sweet Emma Barrett, Bunk Johnson, Jelly Roll Morton, Geroge Lewis, AND Louis Armstrong.
 Set #2 is dedicated to Marcia Ball and in Set #3: PJ Morton and Jon Batiste.
-Listen

 Tonight’s show is all about the Zydeco.
 Honoring the Festival de Musique Acadienne A Creole, the annual three-day FREE Cajun and Zydeco music festival, in Lafayette, LA with a select group of artists that performed or were honoring at this year’s fest, starting with Zachary Richard, followed by Wayne Toups, CJ Chenier & the Red Hot Louisiana Band, Kevin Naquin & the Ossun Playboys, and Steve Riley & the Mamou Playboys.
 Then it’s a brief tribute to CJ Chenier and Buckwheat Zydeco, then it’s on to Corey Ledet Zydeco, Lil’ Nathan & The Zydeco Big Timers, Cedric Watson et Bijou Créole, and Geno Delafose & French Rockin’ Boogie closes the show.
-Listen

 On tonight’s show a playlist that captures and reflects on the City of New Orleans, and the devastating impact of Hurricane Katrina, then moves on to celebrate the city and along the way I’ll share with you a little of what I was both reminded and learned about the storm, twenty years after the storm; it’s impact, the, still ongoing recovery, and where New Orleans is today.
-Artists include: Terence Blanchard, Harry Connick Jr., Dr. John, Elis Costello and Allen Toussaint, Louis Armstrong, Delfeayo Marsalis, The Soul Rebels, and Lil Queenie and the Percolators.
-Listen
+Artists include: Terence Blanchard, Harry Connick Jr., Dr. John, Elis Costello and Allen Toussaint, Louis Armstrong, Delfeayo Marsalis, The Soul Rebels, and Lil Queenie and the Percolators

 Tonight, it’s The Marsalis’ . . . again, a rebroadcast from 7 July 2025.
 Father Ellis, and sons Branford, Wynton, Delfeayo, and Jason, a taste of each of their genius, starting with Father Ellis, the patriate of this incredibly talented musical family.
 The Marsalis family, together and individually, has made significant contributions to the preservation of jazz, the furthering of the art form, and the education of students of the music, leaving an important and distinctive mark on the world of jazz and this nation’s culture.
-Listen

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.